Zemke/gpx/README.md

 is derived from the base GPX file if it provides it.
 If it's not and `ELE_0` is not `1` then there's no elevation.

+The result can further be tweaked by setting `MN` and `MX` environment variables which set the minimum and maximium kilometeres you want to travel per day.
+The last day ignores this setting.
+**There are defaults for this which are logged when executing the script.**

 ## Use Case

 You want to go on a multi-day bike trip and for every day you want to know your route from